 It is a testament to the Eameses and the lasting value of good design that their Eames lounge chair, created in 1956, endures today as perhaps the most recognizable and coveted piece of mid century furniture design.
 Their experiments in technological innovations, like molded plywood and fiberglass, resulted in such classic pieces as the bent plywood LCW and DCM Chairs, the Molded Plastic Chairs, and the Aluminum Group; all of which are still in production by Herman Miller.

 Likewise, Charles and Ray designed and built their own home in 1949 in Pacific Palisades, and it is still revered as a landmark of modern architecture.
-Built as part of the Case Study program in California, sponsored by Arts & Architecture magazine, it was one of the earliest experiments in pre fab construction, using off the shelf industrial parts.
-But unlike the austerity of much of modern architectural design, their factory like shell was lovingly lived in along with their personal collections of folk art, treasures from their travels, and everyday objects refreshingly displayed with affection and without pretense.
+Built as a part of the Case Study program in California, sponsored by Arts & Architecture magazine, it used to be probably the most earliest experiments in pre fab construction, the usage of off the shelf industrial parts.
+But unlike the austerity of much of modern architectural design, their factory like shell used to be lovingly lived in at the side of their personal collections of folk art, treasures from their travels, and on a regular basis objects refreshingly displayed with affection and without pretense.

-In exhibition design as well, “”Mathematica: A World of Numbers … and Beyond, 1961,”” for IBM is considered groundbreaking as an interactive, educational, and experiential way to communicate the wonder and magic of math.
-Similarly, their seminal film, Powers of Ten, 1977, expresses the mathematical concept of multiplying to the tenth power, in a very direct, simple, and powerful way.
+In exhibition design as well, “”Mathematica: A World of Numbers … and Beyond, 1961,”” for IBM is regarded as groundbreaking as an interactive, educational, and experiential way to communicate the wonder and magic of math.
+In a similar fashion, their seminal film, Powers of Ten, 1977, expresses the mathematical concept of multiplying to the tenth power, in a very direct, simple, and powerful way.

-Unlike any other book previously published on Charles and Ray Eames, this unique monograph is a visual celebration of their work and life, and was created in true collaboration with Charles’s grandson, Eames Demetrios, and other members of the Eames family.
+Unlike any other book in the past published on Charles and Ray Eames, this unique monograph is a visual celebration of their work and life, and used to be created in true collaboration with Charles’s grandson, Eames Demetrios, and other members of the Eames family.

 - Eames Beautiful Details